Shabarish5/Feature-Selection-Methods-and-High-Accuracy-ML-Model/README.md

 # Feature-Selection-Methods-and-High-Accuracy-ML-Model
-Appling all three techniques of feature selection in dataset(https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset) and also apply one machine learning model and getting above 90% accuracy
+Appling all three techniques of feature selection in dataset(https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset) and also appling one machine learning model to get above 90% accuracy